FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/Config_Secure_Relay_adv_options.md

     "title": "Configuring Secure Relay advanced options",
     "linkTitle": "Configuring Secure Relay - advanced options", "weight": "170"
-}<span class="mc-variable axway_variables.Component_Long_Name variable">Axway Gateway</span>: Configuration
+}{{< Gateway/componentlongname  >}}: Configuration

-This topic lists the Secure Relay parameters that you can modify in the <span style="font-style: italic;">Secure Relay advanced options</span> window.
-Gateway opens this window if you click the <span style="font-weight: bold;">Advanced...</span> button when configuring Secure Relay.
+This topic lists the Secure Relay parameters that you can modify in the *Secure Relay advanced options* window.
+Gateway opens this window if you click the **Advanced...** button when configuring Secure Relay.

 ## Options in the Secure Relay advanced options window